kora-projects/kora-docs/mkdocs/blog/en/application-graph-as-architecture.md

 ---

-## What a Graph-Oriented Architecture Workflow Could Look Like
+## What a Graph-Oriented Architecture Workflow Could Look Like { #graph-oriented-workflow }

 Once teams begin treating the application graph as architecture, the development workflow can evolve beyond “does DI compile?”